 👉 Tip: Sunset here is phenomenal, with golden light spilling across the square.

-👉 Pre-book your entry ticket on GetYourGuide to avoid queues.
+👉 Pre-book your entry ticket on GetYourGuide to avoid queues at the lift and rooftop access.

 8. Amoreiras 360º Panoramic View